 There are many options for students that wish to study abroad.
-After at least two years of Russian language study, or one year plus one summer of intensive study, Macalester students select one of the following programs:
+After at least two years of Russian language study, or one year plus one summer of intensive study, Macalester students can select one of the following approved programs:

 - Council on International Educational Exchange

 CIEE offers two programs in St. Petersburg and one language program

 - Middlebury College

 The Middlebury College: Study Abroad in Russia program offers three unique opportunities for students who wish to immerse themselves in the study of Russian language and culture.
 Its programs in Irkutsk, Moscow, and Yaroslavl encourage linguistic and cultural integration into university and community life.

 - An up-to-date list of approved programs can be found on the Macalester Center for Study Away website.

 Ruxi’s Model UN

 Other organizations offer study abroad programs in Russia.
 Please check with Macalester’s Russian Study Abroad Programs to ensure that the program you are interested in meets the eligibility requirements for academic credit.
 The faculty at Macalester have spent considerable time in Russia and can also advise you on what to expect.

 American Councils offers four study abroad programs, including the Advanced Russian Language and Area Studies Program, the Contemporary Russia Program, and the Heritage Speakers Program.